kohler/hotcrp/devel/apidoc/account.md

 > Accept a clickthrough agreement

-Record that the user has accepted a clickthrough agreement — terms that HotCRP can require someone to accept before proceeding, for example before entering reviews.
+Record that the user has accepted a clickthrough agreement—terms that HotCRP can require someone to accept before proceeding, for example before entering reviews.
 Identify the agreement with `clickthrough_id` and set `accept=1`;
 acceptance is recorded only when `accept` is true.
 A successful call returns